vasanth889/Vagrant-boxes/README.md

 # Vagrant-boxes-Windows
+vagrant file and provisioner scripts which includes all the steps to build a Windows vm in your local.
 Put the jdk exe file in the 'files' directory and modify config.yaml and Vagrantfile with appropriate name of JDK file.

 Following tools/components will be installed.